NatCATModeling/R4H2O/manuscript/5_data_products.md

 5. Explore the data.
 6. Share the story.

-In the last [case study](#casestudy3), we go back to the Tidyverse to analyse data from smart meters.
+In the second [case study](#casestudy2), we will look at information collected from customers and how to deal with messy data.